poeka/paljuPi/README.md

 # PaljuPi
-Simple project for using Raspberry Pi as a thermostat
+Simple project for using a Raspberry Pi as a thermostat